Ks89/BYAManager/README.md

 ## Future extensions

+####Functionalities
 * Add a pattern to the sha check
 * Improve the logic to check the free space on the disk
+* Dinamically update the list of available firmwares and itunes version, without request to restart BYAManager
+* Add social networks integration: twitter, facebook and so on

+####GUI
+* Create a new modern GUI to release BYAManager 2.0 (NOT IN SWING, but with another framework, like JavaFX)
 * Create a custom GUI for the popup in the system tray
-* Dinamically update the list of available firmwares and itunes version, without restart BYAManager
 * Add in the GUI some informations to help the user to understand the state of every process
-* Remove borders in the JWindow
-* Create a new modern GUI to release BYAManager 1.0
 * Add the donate button in the GUI
-* Add social newtorks integration: twitter, facebook and so on

 ## Images